Renewed Uncertainty Over Hawkish Federal Reserve

 Overnight sentiment in Asia took the lead from Australia’s equity markets which inched back as investors priced in the prospect of another major central bank – the RBA – turning hawkish.
 In its April decision, the RBA dropped its ‘patience’ guidance, signaling that one of Asia’s major economies would begin hiking interest rates in the short term.

-Interested in learning more from one of Admirals' expert analysts?
+Interested in learning more from one of Admiral Markets' expert analysts?

 Free trading webinars